devingfx/fapp/README.md

 Here, `fapp` module is always loaded, and `Deno.args` always parsed.

-If you want to avoid that to mix a standart libray module that only exports things to be imported and an executable file, you can dynamcaly import only if this scrit is the main module:
+If you want to avoid that to mix a standart libray module that only exports things to be imported and an executable file, you can dynamcaly import only if this script is the main module:

 ```javascript